aurorascharff/next15-filterlist/STEPS.md

 - For the initial load, I'm blocked by the awaits in the layout and I cant show anything on the screen.
 - Layout.tsx fetches are running sequentially even though they don't depend on each other.
-- The first thought might be to run them in parallel with promise.all().That would help, but you would still be blocked in the layout.
+- The first thought might be to run them in parallel with promise.all().
+Right?
+That would help, but you would still be blocked in the layout.
 - So, let's push the data fetches down from the layout to the components themselves.
 - Move projectDetails fetch to projectDetails.tsx, and move tabs fetch to tabs.tsx.
 Each component is now responsible for their own data, colocating data and UI, making them composable.
 - Display suspense fallbacks with "loading..." around projectDetails, and around tabs. - Show the result: streaming in the RSCs using just a little js as they complete on the server.
 Running in parallel, have a lower total load time.
 We can actually show something on the screen and even interact with what we have (fill search).
-- However, did you see how the elements are visually unstable as they load.
+- However, did you see how the elements are visually unstable as they load?
 We got cumulative layout shift.
 Uncomfortable UX.
 Open CWV: CLS is no longer 0, and is very impactful on our scores.
 - We have to make loading fallbacks the right size.
 Replace with skeletons.
 - Open CWV: Showcase the improved CLS.
 Managed 0-0.1 since my skeletons are good, but this can be hard to obtain with dynamically sized content.
 - We also fixed the FCP and LCP since we are showing the project information right away and not blocking the page, and LCP is our FCP which is the project information and its very fast.
 (Our LCP is still slowed down but greatly improved).